LukeFranco/LukeFranco/README.md

 - 👀 I grew up in Oviedo, FL and I went to FSU
 - 🌱 I am a financial advisor and insurance broker
 - 💞️ I’m currently learning Java, CSS and HTML
-- 📫 How to reach me LRF2407@Outlook.com
+- 📫 You can reach me at LRF2407@outlook.com

+To book an appointment on my calendar for financial services and planning please visit my calendly.com/lukefranco

 <!---
 LukeFranco/LukeFranco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.